Aetna Rehab Coverage

 - How to learn more about your healthcare benefits.

-- Whether Aetna offers addiction treatment coverage.
+- Whether Aetna Insurance offers addiction treatment coverage.

 Aetna Insurance Coverage Levels and Coverage Plans

-Aetna medical insurance plans differ between states and are divided into 2 types and 3 tiers.3,4 Health maintenance organization (HMO) plans offer lower premiums and deductibles with set copays, but you need to see doctors who are in-network and obtain referrals from your primary care doctor to see specialists.3 Preferred provider organization (PPO) plans have higher premiums and lower copays and coinsurance and offer specialist and out-of-network visits without obtaining a referral.3 The PPO tiers include:4
+Aetna medical health insurance plans differ between states and are divided into 2 types and 3 tiers.3,4 Health maintenance organization (HMO) plans offer lower premiums and deductibles with set copays, but you need to see doctors who are in-network and obtain referrals from your primary care doctor to see specialists.3 Preferred provider organization (PPO) plans have higher premiums and lower copays and coinsurance and offer specialist and out-of-network visits without obtaining a referral.3 The PPO tiers include:4

 - Bronze plans—These cost less in premiums but have the highest deductibles and will cost you more in out-of-pocket expenses.
 Aetna pays about 70% of the cost of care after the deductible is met.